-Election Commission Goes to Court in RCV Controversy
+Election Commission Goes To Court In RCV Controversy

 “I would just like clarity,” said county elections administrator Linda Phillips.
 “My nightmare scenario was to plan to do an election one way and then be told four months out to do it another way.
 I have no opinion on it.
 We administer elections according to the law and there is a conflict there.”

-Ryder said even if the court rules there can be no use of ranked-choice voting, a November 2018 charter referendum seeking to repeal RCV would still go forward.
+Even if the court rules there can be no use of RCV, a November 2018 charter referendum seeking to repeal RCV would still go forward, Ryder said.
 The Memphis City Council gave final approval to the referendum ordinance earlier this month.

-Ranked choice voting would apply to races for the seven single-member districts on the 13-member city council.
-If no candidate in a single-member council district race gets a majority of the votes cast, the race goes to a runoff in the absence of ranked-choice voting.
-With RCV there is no runoff.
-Instead voters on election day rank their choices of council contenders by preference.
-And instead of a runoff, there is a second vote count that adds in the second preferences of those who voted first for the candidate that has the lowest vote total in the race.
-That process of eliminating the candidate with the lowest vote total continues until a candidate has the votes of a majority of the citizens who voted.
+Ranked-choice voting would apply to races for the seven single-member city council districts.
+If no candidate gets a majority of the votes cast, the race goes to a runoff in the absence of RCV.
+With RCV, there is no runoff.
+Instead, voters on election day rank their choices of council contenders by preference.
+And instead of a runoff, there is another vote count that adds in the second preferences of those who voted.
+That process eliminates candidates with the lowest vote total and that process continues until a candidate has a majority of votes.

-Memphis voters approved ranked-choice voting in 2008 as one in a series of proposed city charter amendments.
+Memphis voters approved the RCV method of electing those council seats in 2008 as one in a series of proposed city charter amendments.
 But local election officials at the time said the touch-screen voting machines used in Shelby County could not accommodate RCV.

 Phillips became election coordinator in 2016 and found a way to accommodate ranked-choice voting on the machines by repeating the list of candidates in a race side by side across the screen.
 With that, she said the charter required the use of the system in the 2019 city elections – the next city elections scheduled.

-As the repeal referendum was making its way through the city council, Phillips continued preparations.
+As the repeal referendum was making its way through the city council in recent weeks, Phillips continued preparations.
 Goins sent Phillips a letter in September saying, “The current laws of Tennessee do not appear to allow this system of ranked-choice voting.”

 Goins cited the lack of a state-approved method for a vote count of second and third preferences.